gorpello/ModelsUltralytics/README.md

 **Image Detection App** is a SwiftUI application that allows you to select an image from your library and classify it using a Core ML image detection model.
 Unlike object detection, which identifies and localizes objects, image detection classifies the entire image into a single label.

+> [!WARNING]
+> Due to the size of the model files, I have not included them in the materials.
+These projects will not compile unless you add the yolo model.
+Sorry for the inconvenience...

 ## The Purpose

 Use Core ML to perform image classification tasks, enabling your apps to analyze and categorize images locally on-device.